Tutoriel & patron | Sac banane en cuir - 2 tailles

 LARGE MODEL VIEW

-leather banana pouch tutorial
+leather fanny pack tutorial

-cut protruding zipper
+cut off excess zipper

 SMALL MODEL VIEW